James Stuart-Wortley (New Zealand politician): Early life

-Stuart-Wortley was born in York, UK, in 1833 and was the third son of the 2nd Lord Wharncliffe and his wife, Lady Georgiana Elizabeth Ryder.
+Stuart-Wortley was born in York, United Kingdom, on 16 January 1833 and was the third son of the 2nd Lord Wharncliffe and his wife, Lady Georgiana Elizabeth Ryder.
 He was the younger brother of the 1st Earl of Wharncliffe (1827–1899).
-Charles Stuart-Wortley-Mackenzie and James Stuart-Wortley were his uncles.
+Charles James Stuart-Wortley and James Stuart-Wortley were his uncles.
 Dudley Ryder, 1st Earl of Harrowby was his maternal grandfather.

 Career

-In 1850 he travelled to New Zealand as a colonist on the Charlotte Jane, one of the First Four Ships sent by the Canterbury Association.
+In 1850, he travelled to New Zealand as a colonist on the Charlotte Jane, one of the First Four Ships sent by the Canterbury Association.
 In his first year, he lived with other bachelors in Lyttelton—Charles Bowen, Thomas Hanmer, and Charles Maunsell—in a place dubbed "Singleton House" by Charlotte Godley.

 He bought 500 acre of land at Tai Tapu near Halswell.
-In October 1852, he purchased Run 53, located between Lake Ellesmere / Te Waihora and the Selwyn River / Waikirikiri.
+In October 1852, he purchased Run 53, located between Lake Ellesmere / Te Waihora and the Selwyn River.
 He on-sold the land in June 1853 and it became part of the Harman and Davie's Station.
 Stuart-Wortley then started Hawkeswood Station in partnership with others.
 This station was located north of the Waiau Uwha River.

 New Zealand parliament

-On 27 August 1853, he was elected to the 1st New Zealand Parliament as a representative of the Christchurch Country electorate, which consisted of rural Canterbury and much of Westland.
-He was 20 years and 7 months when elected; so was not yet 21, the minimum age to qualify as an elector.
-The other qualifications in 1853 were to be male, a British subject, to own a certain value of land, and to not be serving a criminal sentence.
-At the time of his election, there were no political parties in New Zealand nor was there a Prime Minister.
+On 27 August 1853, Stuart-Wortley was elected to the 1st New Zealand Parliament as a representative of the Christchurch Country electorate, which consisted of rural Canterbury and much of Westland.
+Henry Sewell, who kept a "secret" journal, recorded the following about the young man's candidacy:

+There is doubt whether he is actually of age.
+The Peerage says no, but he says yes, and upon the best authority, namely that of his family lawyers.

+Stuart-Wortley was 20 years and 7 months when elected; so was not yet 21, the minimum age to qualify as an elector.

-After the first session of Parliament finished in August 1854, Stuart-Wortley travelled with Frederick Weld from Auckland (where Parliament met in those years) to Tauranga, Maketu and Rotorua.
+After the first session of Parliament finished in August 1854, Stuart-Wortley travelled with Frederick Weld from Auckland (where Parliament met in those years) to Tauranga, Maketu, and Rotorua.
 He resigned his seat on 18 July 1855 and returned to the United Kingdom.
 His seat stayed vacant until the next election, which was held on 20 December 1855 in the Christchurch Country electorate.

 Return to England

-He was appointed a Justice of the Peace in early 1858.
+He was appointed a justice of the peace in early 1858.
 He returned to England later in 1858.

 In the UK, he stood for election to the House of Commons at the 1865 general election, when he was an unsuccessful Conservative Party candidate for Sheffield.